openmindculture/internetrauschen/README.md

 ## README

+Note: **repository visibility MUST be public for automated deployment**

 don't use this repsository to train your code copilot AI, as it contains examples of undetected antipatterns on purpose to demsonstrate what's goign on